-Further, 26% of our graduate cohort students completed one semester (or two quarters, or two trimesters), and 22% of our graduate cohort students completed two semesters (or three quarters, or three trimesters).
+The state did not publish College and Career Indicator progress but did publish some reports related to the indicator.
+Twenty-one percent of the students completed a-g requirement, 2.7% of the students scored at least 3 on two or more Advanced Placement Exams, 0.9% of the students completed at least one Career Technical Education Pathways, 35% of our graduate cohort students completed one semester (or two quarters, or two trimesters), and 27% of our graduate cohort students completed two semesters (or three quarters, or three trimesters).
 In addition, we have added Fashion Design and Merchandising, Social Media Programming and Games and Simulations to the Career Technical Education (CTE) pathways.
 The increased offering of the pathways has had a positive impact on the enrollment in the various programs by increasing the number of students who are prepared for College and Career.
 In addition, we continue to encourage and support our high school students with dual enrollment in the local community colleges.